lhache/tbp-cms/content/company/about.en.md

 ---
-title: About us
+title: Find a good toy - simply, fast, without endless searching.
 slug: about-us
 ---
-# Find a good toy - simply, fast, without endless searching.

 We are THE BETTER PLAY.